 Supporting Joint Health

 MSM may be beneficial for cats with joint pain, arthritis, or hip dysplasia.
-It provides comfort and supports joint mobility, helping mature and older cats stay active longer.
+It supports comfort and joint mobility, helping mature and older cats stay active longer.

 Supporting Immune Function

-MSM provides antioxidant support, which can support your cat’s immune system function.
-Your cat can be more resilient to infections and diseases through such support.
+MSM provides antioxidant support, which may help support your cat’s immune system function.

 Promoting Healthy Skin and Coat

-A key ingredient in MSM is sulfur.
-Sulfur supports the production of collagen and keratin, which are essential for maintaining healthy skin and a shiny coat.
+MSM contains sulfur, which supports the production of collagen and keratin—key components of healthy skin and coat.

 Supporting a Healthy Inflammatory Response

-MSM may support a normal inflammatory response, which helps during inflammation and pain.
-This benefit makes MSM ideal as a great supplement for cats recovering from injuries or surgeries.
+MSM may help support a normal inflammatory response, making it a helpful supplement for cats recovering from injuries or surgeries.

 Supporting Digestive Health

-MSM’s support for a healthy inflammatory response extends to the digestive system.
-For cats with gastrointestinal discomforts and irritable bowel syndrome, MSM may support proper digestion and bowel health.
+MSM’s benefits extend to digestive support.
+For cats with gastrointestinal discomfort or irritable bowel issues, MSM may promote proper digestion and bowel health.

-Regularly using MSM under the vet’s guidance can support your cat’s quality of life.
-If your cat suffers from chronic pain and other conditions, seek your vet’s advice on how MSM may help support well-being.
+Using MSM under veterinary guidance can support your cat’s long-term wellness.
+If your cat lives with chronic pain or other conditions, ask your veterinarian how MSM may help.

 What Are the Risks of MSM for Cats?

-While it is generally considered safe for our feline friends, it’s important to use it responsibly.
-Some cats may be sensitive to MSM.
-Also, using too much MSM can result in adverse effects like stomach upset, diarrhea, decreased appetite, and headache.
+While MSM is generally considered safe, some cats may be sensitive to it.
+In large amounts, MSM can cause side effects such as stomach upset, diarrhea, decreased appetite, or headache.

 Overdosing